The 9 Best Mountain Towns in America

 Sun Valley’s origin story isn’t tied to mining or laying railroad tracks.
 Rather, it's the birthplace of resort skiing in North America, following its 1936 founding by lifelong skier and Union Pacific Railroad chairman W. Averell Harriman.
 Snow-starved Hollywood celebrities (like Cary Grant and Earnest Hemingway) reinforced Sun Valley’s rep as the place to see and be seen, and a whole new generation fell in love with the central Idaho region.
 Today’s Sun Valley still delivers a singular skiing/snowboarding experience, now spread across two mountains broken into Dollar Mountain—the beginner’s peak, and Bald Mountain— a 3,400-foot vertical drop with legions of intermediate and advanced runs.
 The resort itself is anchored by a Tyrolean-style pedestrian village with plenty of high-end dining, lodging, and après ski pursuits like ice skating.

 The Blue Ridge Mountain peaks may not be the tallest in America, but what they lack in stature, they more than make up for in scenic beauty and easy access.
 The Asheville area has hundreds of hiking trails which lead to secret waterfalls, rivers swimming with fish, and vistas overlooking rolling ridge lines.
-After a day on the mountain, head to town and check out the art galleries, historic architecture, hip restaurants and craft beer spots.
+After a day on the mountain, head to town and check out the art galleries, historic architecture, hip restaurants, and craft beer spots, then post up at the charming Windsor Boutique Hotel.